SPRING ADULTS: Basic Machine Sewing

 Course Description:

-Beginners will have fun in project-based sewing sessions that will let them explore fabric and design while learning the basics of sewing on a machine, such as how to thread and safely operate a sewing machine, accurately cut fabric, sew curves, install zippers, and more.
-More experienced sewers will have an opportunity to review the basics, get help with their ongoing projects, and advance their skills in a supportive, friendly setting
+Want to learn to sew?
+Need a refresher course on your sewing skills?
+Beginners will engage in project-based sewing sessions that will let them explore fabric and design while learning the basics of sewing on a machine, including how to thread and safely operate a sewing machine, accurately cut fabric, sew curves, install zippers, and more.
+More experienced sewers will have an opportunity to review the basics and advance their skills in a supportive, friendly setting.

-Please note: A sewing machine in good working order should be brought from home, or contact The Umbrella office for options.
+*A sewing machine in good working order is required for this class and should be brought from home, or contact The Umbrella office for options.

 Instructor: Maire-Anne Diamond